 Papaya Global: Best TriNet Alternative for Multinational Companies

-Papaya is our top pick for best international payroll service; it provides an intuitive platform, excellent local support, and contractor-only options.
-TriNet did not make the international PEO list, and ADP ranked below Papaya because it does not offer the same strength of features this international-only Employer of Record (EoR) provides.
-(We will be reevaluating Rippling in our next update, as it has improved its international EOR.)
+Papaya is our top pick for the best international payroll service; it provides an intuitive platform, excellent local support, and contractor-only options.
+TriNet did not make the international PEO list, while Ripping ranked second to Papaya.
 Unlike TriNet or Rippling, Papaya does not require you to be a US-based business.
 Plus, it has transparent pricing, something only Justworks on this list provides.
-Papaya is also on our best PEO companies list.

 Papaya Global Pricing

-- EoR ($650/employee/month): In-country partners serve as the employer of record, taking responsibility for payroll, workforce management, benefits, and compliances, while you handle the day-to-day tasking of your employee.
+Papaya’s Employer of Record plan is its international PEO and starts at $650 per month.
+Its in-country partners serve as the employer of record, taking responsibility for payroll, workforce management, benefits, and compliances, while you handle the day-to-day tasking of your employee.
+It also offers Global Expertise Services that provide global health plans, immigration support, and global equity analysis to hire top talent.
+This supplement costs $190 per employee monthly.

-- Payroll ($20/employee/month): The entire payroll process, integration with your HRIS and ERP, pays in local currency.
+- Payroll ($12/employee/month): The entire payroll process, integration with your HRIS and ERP, pays in local currency.

-- Contractor and IC compliance ($25/employee/pay cycle): Lets you outsource work to contractors at home or abroad.
+- Contractor ($2/employee/month): Lets you outsource work to contractors at home or abroad.

-- Payroll Intelligence Suite ($250/month for the annual plan or $320 per month for the quarterly plan): Real-time business intelligence reporting, employer and payroll costs across locations, and more.
+- Data and Insights Platform License ($150/month/location): Real-time business intelligence reporting, employer and payroll costs across locations, and more.

 Papaya Global Features

 - International payroll: Papaya’s Global EoR plan pays your employees, files taxes, and assumes responsibility for errors.
-Papaya works in 160+ countries (the last count we found for TriNet was 115+ and ADP, 140+, while Rippling only handles payroll for international contractors).
+Papaya works in 160+ countries (The last count we found for TriNet was 115+; ADP, 140+; and Rippling, 50+).
 Like others on our list that handle international payroll, it can work with contractors.
 If you need checks mailed, you’ll want to consider ADP, since Papaya does not provide this service.

 - In-country HR support: Papaya stands out from the rest in that it provides the platform for managing your employees but subcontracts the HR support to local organizations it has vetted.
 Papaya says this lets them work with the most knowledgeable resources for local labor laws, compensation, and cultural issues affecting HR.
 However, ADP, it should be noted, has headquarters in over 140 countries.

 - Immigration support: Papaya is the best for immigration, with the ability to arrange work permits for expats and short-term laborers as well as permits for a worker’s family.
-ADP may be able to advise you and offers multiple articles on the process.
+TriNet can also do this, while Rippling and ADP may be able to advise you and offer multiple articles on the process.

 - Reports and analysis: The dashboard makes it easy to see employment costs across your entire company or drill down to the individual basics.
 Papaya can also create customized reports.
 Thus, like TriNet, it’s a good alternative for job costing.

-TriNet is a popular and feature-rich PEO service but it may not be the best for you.
+TriNet is a popular and feature-rich PEO service, but it may not be the best for you.
 Small businesses, businesses on a tight budget, or those based outside the US will want to consider other options.
-We’ve looked at many possibilities and narrowed them down to the five best TriNet competitors.
+We’ve looked at many possibilities and narrowed them down to the five best companies like Trinet.

 Rippling, Papaya, and Justworks offer tools to meet very specific needs that TriNet doesn’t meet or doesn’t meet as well.
 Paychex is a top choice for small businesses.
 ADP, meanwhile, can grow with you as you expand in scope, size, or reach.
-All are excellent services, so the choice is yours.
+All are excellent services.
+However, we found Rippling to be the best overall in terms of price and service.
+Call Rippling today and see what it can do for you.